The power of asking yourself a question

 Take 10 minutes: open up a doc, or turn to a blank page in your journal, or grab the nearest thing you can write on, set a timer for 10 minutes, ask yourself a question, and go!
 Don’t stop writing until the timer goes off.
 If you get stuck, keep writing the last thing you wrote until a new thought appears.
 (A new thought ALWAYS appears.)

 Get content like this delivered fresh to your inbox.
-Sign up here and I'll send you the two questions that will catapult you towards writing that book you’ve always wanted to write: The 2 Qs That Will Get You Writing Your Book.
+Sign up here and I'll send you I Have an Idea, But Is It a Book?
+The two questions that will help you figure out if your book IDEA can be turned into a BOOK!

 Previous